apache/lucene/lucene/MIGRATE.md

 defence and to ensure that there is no bubbling up of errors when Lucene is used in multi level applications

+## Assumption of data consistency between different data-structures sharing the same field name

+Sorting on a numeric field that is indexed with both doc values and points may use an optimization to skip non-competitive documents.
+This optimization relies on the assumption that the same data is stored in these points and doc values.

 ### Require consistency between data-structures on a per-field basis

 The per field data-structures are implicitly defined by the first document